 UPSC Mains GS-II (2019)

-- Performance of welfare schemes that are implemented for vulnerable sections is not so effective due to absence of their awareness and active involvement at all stages of policy process.
+- Performance of welfare schemes that are implemented for vulnerable sections is not so effective due to the absence of their awareness and active involvement at all stages of the policy process.
 Discuss

 UPSC Mains GS-III (2019)

-- How far is Integrated Farming System (IFS) helpful in sustaining agricultural production?
+- How far is the Integrated Farming System (IFS) helpful in sustaining agricultural production?

-- Elaborate the impact of National Watershed Project in increasing agricultural production from water-stressed areas.
+- Elaborate on the impact of the National Watershed Project in increasing agricultural production from water-stressed areas.